This gift box contains:

-In the northeast India it is also used to spice up pickles and preserves, giving them a distinctive aroma and flavor.
+In Northeast India it is also used to spice up pickles and preserves, giving them a distinctive aroma and flavour.

 Known as the 'little red devil', as the name suggests, adding this chilli into anything you cook will give it an overwhelming punch.
-On the Scoville scale, they rate between 50,000 and 100,000 Scoville units.
-They are hot, but decent enough to be used regularly in Indian meals.
+On the Scoville scale, the rate between 50,000 and 100,000 Scoville units.
+They are hot but decent enough to be used regularly in Indian meals.
 It is grown traditionally by the farmers of Meghalaya.

 By default, Piper Longum or Long Pepper is grown organically.
 Occasionally cow dung cake is used as fertilizer.
 In most cases, manure is not used at all.
 Farmers depend on the natural fertility of the soil, which is provided by decaying dead leaves inside the forest areas.

 The spikes of Long Pepper are harvested in January, while they are still green, pungent and tender.
-The spikes are then dried well in the sun, till they turn grey in color.
+The spikes are then dried well in the sun, till they turn grey in colour.

-Farmers in the East Khasi Hills districts grow this spice in the forest, as a climber on tree trunks, thus eliminating the need to use a stake for support.
+Farmers in the East Khasi Hills districts grow this spice in the forest, like a climber on tree trunks, thus eliminating the need to use a stake for support.

-These are a few ways how we ensure purity of our products: -
+These are a few ways how we ensure the purity of our products: -

-These are a few health benefits of wildflower honey.
+These are a few health benefits of Mawsynram honey.

-Bird’s Eye Chilli: Although Bird’s Eye Chilli is spicy but the capsaicin content in it helps in producing many of its health benefits.
+Bird’s Eye Chilli: Although Bird’s Eye Chilli is spicy, the capsaicin content in it helps in producing many of its health benefits.

-Here are few health benefits of Bird’s Eye Chilli:
+Here are a few health benefits of Bird’s Eye Chilli:

-Here Are 10 Ways You Can Use Wildflower Honey
+Here Are 10 Ways You Can Use Honey

 Here Are Some Ways You Can Use Bird’s Eye Chilli

-Bird’s eye chili powder can be used for any curry-based dishes and give them a hot spicy punch
+Bird’s eye chilli powder can be used for any curry-based dishes and give them a hot spicy punch

 Chicken salad recipe